Martlesham’s Community Orchard

 Where?
 We are grateful that Martlesham Heath Householders Limited have kindly made available to the community, the redundant and unused football pitch on the western corridor next to the Control Tower - the parcel of land between the Centenary Play Space and Gorseland School.

 When?
-The most difficult part of setting up a Community Orchard is usually finding the land, but as that has been provided, we have already commenced the planning and preliminary work.
 The initial plans were exhibited on 28th October 2019.
-We plan to plant the first stage of the orchard in February 2020.
+We planted the first stage of the orchard in February 2020.
+The opening and naming ceremony was 27th February 2020 .
 It may be a few years before we can all enjoy picking our fresh fruit, but worth the wait!

 Why?
 Perhaps we should have started with this, but we all know the health, educational and ecological benefits that arise from working with and enjoying nature.
 It is a place for the community to come together and enjoy the outdoor peace and tranquility an orchard has to offer.